 Starting a pension

-You can set up a pension scheme at any time – whether you are employed, self-employed or not working.
-This type of pension is a personal pension.
+You can start paying into a personal pension at any time – whether you are employed, self-employed or not working.
 Banks, building societies and life insurance companies provide personal pensions.
-Once you have set one up you can control how much money you pay in.
+You can decide how much money you pay in.
 Personal pensions must meet government standards to make sure they are good value.

-You can save as much as you like in a personal pension.
-It won't affect your entitlement to the basic State Pension but it may reduce the amount of additional State Pension you build up.
+You can save as much as you like into a personal pension.
+It won't affect your entitlement to the basic State Pension.
 You'll be able to get tax relief on the amount you put in, up to an annual allowance.
 So, for each pound you put into your pension, the government tops it up using money it would normally have taken from you as tax.

 Automatic enrolment into workplace pensions

-Your employer must automatically enrol you in a workplace pension unless you are already in a suitable scheme.
+Your employer must automatically enrol you into a workplace pension scheme unless you are already in a suitable scheme.
 Most employees who earn more than £10,000 a year are eligible.
 On top of any contributions made by you, your employer will pay in, and the government will contribute through tax relief.
 You can opt out if you want.

 If you think you have a pension but can’t remember the details, you can contact the Pension Tracing Service